samjones00/docs/docs/_documentation/Config-AppHost.md

 ### IOC Registration

-For an overview of the APIs and behavior of ServiceStack's built-in Funq IOC see [IOC docs](/ioc).
+See [IOC docs](/ioc) for an overview of the APIs and behavior of ServiceStack's built-in Funq IOC.

 ### Modularizing Services

-For info on Modularizing functionality in your AppHost see [Modularizing Services](/modularizing-services).
+See [Modularizing Services](/modularizing-services) for info on Modularizing functionality in your AppHost.

 ### Default HostConfig